Arch-Network/book/src/program/accounts.md

 - Executable accounts cannot be modified after deployment
 - Only the loader program can set this flag
 - Required for [program] accounts

-#### 5. Rent Epoch
-- The epoch when the account will need to pay rent
-- Accounts must maintain minimum balance for rent exemption
-- Rent is based on data size and execution status
-- Helps prevent state bloat

 ### Account Types: